neo4j-partners/neo4j-aws-terraform/README.md

 # neo4j-terraform

-A terraform module for the installation of an environment in EC2, running neo4j.
+This repository hosts a terraform module for the installation of an environment in AWS EC2, running neo4j.

 ## usage
-The terraform code hosted here can be easily used by creating a parent module on your local machine, with the following contents:
+The terraform code hosted in this repository can be easily used by creating a parent module on your local machine, in a main.tf file as shown below.
 (More information about terraform modules can be found on [this](https://developer.hashicorp.com/terraform/language/modules) page)

+Note the 'source' parameter can be used to either point directly to this repository or a local copy of the code.

 ~~~
+#main.tf file for deploying neo4j-terraform
 module "neo4j-environment" {
   //source             = "github.com/neo4j/neo4j-terraform/tree/main"
   source = "../neo4j-terraform"